Alex-Markham/medil/README.md

 ---

 ### 1. Installation
-You can install the package using pip by running `pip install git+https://gitlab.com/alex-markham/medil.git#egg=medil` in a terminal.
+You can install the package using pip by running `pip install medil` in a terminal.
 The default only requires NumPy and only allows for limited data simulation, linear Pearson correlation independence testing, and structure learning.
 There are additional optional requirements for extra features: